 Want something more robust?
-Check out Triplog, which is available for both Apple and Android devices.
+Check out Triplog.
 Its free version will track mileage for up to five vehicles, but it has limited ability to create IRS-compliant reports.
-However, the basic plan — which costs $2 per month — gives you those reports plus daily backup to the cloud and the ability to take photos of receipts and store that data.
-The professional plan costs $4 per month and offers web access as well as additional features.
+However, the professional plan — which costs $4 per month — gives you those reports plus daily backup to the cloud and the ability to take photos of receipts and store that data.

 Organizing charitable deductions: ItsDeductible and iDonatedIt